harishlv777/Practical-App-3-Banking-CompClassifiers/README.md

 - euribor3m (Euribor 3 Month Rate): The distribution is concentrated at higher rates (around 4-5).
 Subscriptions are noticeably higher when the euribor3m rate is lower (around 1).
 - nr.employed (Number of Employees): This has distinct clusters.
 Subscriptions seem to be somewhat higher when the number of employees is lower (around 5000-5100).

+## Euro Interbank offered rate (Euribor3) finding
+- Results show customers subscribing to term deposits are higher when the euribor3 rates are lower.
+Euro Interbank offered rate for three month maturity (euribor3) should be high for longer term.
+More customers to sign up for term deposits as they get better rates.
+Requires further analysis

 ##  Compare Age Column with Target Variable “y” subscription
 - Median Age: The median age of those who subscribed ("yes") appears to be slightly higher than those who did not subscribe ("no").
 - Age Distribution: The age distribution is fairly similar between the two groups, however, there are outliers.